H1 Tag

 Other glossary

-Learn how to use Freshdesk credentials for authentication in n8n.
-Get your API key and domain setup for seamless workflow automation.
+Learn how to use Automizy credentials in n8n for seamless workflow automation.
+Get your API token and authenticate easily.

 Bạn cần đồng hành và cùng bạn phát triển Kinh doanh